 We understand that easy filing and timely payment of claims are a high priority for our providers.
 Although you may submit paper claims by mail, there are many benefits to submitting claims electronically, such as improved accuracy, reliability, convenience, and expedited payments.

-- Availity is the preferred EDI and Portal vendor for all Health Plans transactions.
-Please see “How to Submit Electronic Claims” below.
+- Availity is the preferred EDI and Portal vendor for all health plan transactions.
+Please see “How to submit an electronic claim” below.

 |It’s easy to further expedite your claims payments by signing up for electronic funds transfer (EFT) payments that are direct deposited into your bank account.
 You don’t have to wait for our checks to arrive in the mail or manually sort, reconcile, and deposit checks. |

-You will need to complete both of the following two steps in order to begin receiving EFT payments and remittances:
+You will need to complete both of the following two steps to begin receiving EFT payments and remittances:

 1. To set up EFT payments, fill out the EFT Request Form.

-2. To receive ERA files, enroll with Availity directly.
+2. To receive electronic remittance advice files, enroll with Availity directly.

-Consult these additional resources for answers to your questions about claim forms, remittances, billing codes, and the transition from ICD-9 codes to ICD-10 codes.
+Consult the additional resources below for answers to your questions about claim forms, remittances, billing codes, and the transition from ICD-9 codes to ICD-10 codes.

-If you have any questions or require further assistance, please fill out our Contact Us form or call Provider Services at 1-866-783-0222, Monday – Friday, 8 am ‐ 5 pm.
+If you have any questions or require further assistance, please visit our Contact Us page, or call Provider Services at 1-866-783-0222, Monday–Friday, 8 am–5 pm.

 If you wish to submit directly, you can connect directly to the Availity Gateway at no cost for all VNS Health Health Plans 837, 835, and 27X transactions.